data2health/Competitions/README.md

 A platform to support robust peer review within and across CTSA hubs does not currently exist.
 Competitions is a software tool for investigators, reviewers and administrators to run various types of reviews and competitions, including pilot projects, research awards and reviews.

 ## Project description
+Competitions is an internal grant competition program developed by the Northwestern University CTSA.
+It supports posting of RFAs, electronic submission and electronic, NIH-style proposal reviews.
+Competitions already supports competitions across the university, and nationwide.
+The software has successfully managed hundreds of competitions and many thousands of applications.
+This software will be refactored and expanded with a range of features (multi-level review, upgraded interface, support for cloud-based deployment and SSO protocols, etc.).

 Here, we will upgrade Competitions platform (1) to support CTSA consortium-wide peer-review activities through a cloud-deployment that supports single sign-on and (2) enhance the competitions code base to improve the ease and robustness of local adoption by interested institutions.